 He would work late hours six days a week.
 One day while home alone I decided to go through my mother’s old things.
 I found a bottle of medication labeled oxycontin from my mothers drawer and took the bottle.

 I laid on my bed for about 45 minutes staring at the bottle in my hand.
 I began to sob.
 How did this happen?
 How did another mother abandon me.
 I felt alone.
 I could not believe the woman that saved me from years of torture and abuse abandoned me.
 I instantly felt angry.
 How could she do this?
 I started hyperventilating.
-I sat up and thought to myself that I did not want to be alive anymore.
 I was nothing but trouble.
 I felt unloved and abandoned.
 I just wanted to disappear into the ground where it was easier.
 I got up and went to the bathroom and got a cup of water.
 I opened the bottle of pills and put a handful in my mouth.
 I remember when my mother took them she felt no pain and slept.
 I wanted to feel no pain.
 I just wanted to sleep.
 I laid back on my bed and drifted off.

 I opened my eyes, and was confused.
 My vision was blurry, and my body felt incredibly heavy.
 I realized I had a tube down my throat.
 I heard a machine beeping, and metal banging against metal.
 It sounded like a busy cafeteria, but that didn’t make any sense.
 A man’s face appeared above me, and he smiled.
 It took me several more minutes to get my bearings.
 I finally realized I was in a hospital bed.
 The man told me to be patient, and said he’d remove the tube as soon as I stabilized.
 As my sleepy mind awoke, I realized I was in an emergency room.

 I tried to think back and recall the last thing I remembered.
 I had been laying on my bed pondering life.
 So how had I gotten to the ER, and why was I there?
 Several minutes later the doctor returned and removed the tube.
 The first question I asked him was why I was there.
 He told me my father had called 911 when he came home to find me passed out on the bed and he could not wake me.
 My lips were blue, and I was barely breathing.
 He said when the ambulance arrived, the paramedics scooped me up and rushed me there.
-I remained silent, and all I could think to myself was, “Oh God, I really did it this time – I blew it big time.”
-I was overcame with guilt and shame.
+I remained silent, and all I could think to myself was, “Oh God, what did I do” I was overcame with guilt and shame.
 My father told me that this episode was never going to be spoken of or repeated as it was an embarrassment to my family.
 He locked up the remaining medication in the home and advised I was no longer allowed to be alone in my home.
-I had to take the bus to my friends house every day after school so that I could be monitored for my behavior.
+I had to take the bus to my cousin’s house every day after school so that I could be monitored for my behavior.
 We have not spoke about the situation since.
 I was advised that my once a month therapy sessions were now going to be weekly therapy sessions for my own safety.